 Meals are not included in HBTS ticket prices.
-There are many great value options available locally, starting with The Brunswick itself.
-You are welcome to bring your own food of course, however we regret that packed lunches cannot be consumed on site.
-Here are some hot dining tips..
+There are many great value options available locally, including The Brunswick itself.
+You are welcome to bring your own food, but picnic lunches should not be consumed on site.

 At previous HBTS festivals, the majority of our participants have stayed on site, selecting lunch from The Brunswick‘s excellent house menu for Harpin’ by the Sea.
 This is always very good value and is a great chance to meet and chat with fellow HBTS attendees.
 If this is your preference, please place your order and pay on registration.